 If you’re just now introducing cabbage to your rabbit’s diet, start very slowly by feeding perhaps one leaf at a time, and not on consecutive days.
 Different rabbits will react differently to cabbage, with some showing tell-tale signs of indigestion right away.
 If your rabbit seems sluggish or unhappy, or their poops become runny or infrequent, stop feeding cabbage to them altogether.

 Typical “American” cabbage as well as red or Napa cabbage all contain similar nutrient profiles and should be fed to your rabbit following the same guidelines as above.
 Choose only organic produce, as this will keep harmful pesticides out of your rabbit’s digestive system.
 Then, for good measure, always wash your cabbage under cold running water to remove any dirt.

 - Next on your reading list: Can Rabbits Eat Carrots?
 What You Need to Know!

 Final Thoughts on Feeding Cabbage to Your Rabbit

-Though some rabbits enjoy the taste and texture of cabbage, and all rabbits can eat cabbage, it may not be the best choice for their nutrition and fragile digestive systems.
+Though some rabbits enjoy the taste and texture of cabbage, and all bunnies can eat cabbage, it may not be the best choice for their nutrition and fragile digestive systems.
 Feed it to your rabbit occasionally if at all, and always keep a close eye on your bunny’s poops afterwards.

 Thanks for reading today, and we hope this article has been informative for you as you decide on the best diet for your rabbit!